raspberrypilearning/charting-champions/en/step_4.md

 --- task ---

-Change the chart title, the file you are opening, and the category name to draw a chart based on the population data in `gdp.csv`.
+Change the chart title, the file you are opening, and the category name to draw a chart based on the GDP data in `gdp.csv`.

-The `gdp.csv` file stores the gdp as decimal numbers.
+The `gdp.csv` file stores the GDP as decimal numbers.
 Update the type from `int` to `float` so that the numbers are in the correct format.

 --- code ---
 ---